topheman/BabylonJSFirstSteps/README.md

 **You may take a look at the [example](http://labs.topheman.com/babylonjs/ "BabylonJS - first steps") ...**

+More infos on this [blog post](http://dev.topheman.com/babylonjs-first-steps-cone/ "Blog post").

 ----------

 After you have cloned the repository :